Grounding Page Standard

 Reference: Generative Engine Optimization: How to Dominate AI Search (arXiv:2509.08919)

-Ontology Overview
+Grounding Page Standard: Ontology Overview

-The Grounding Page Standard defines a normative ontology with sixteen classes.
+The Grounding Page Standard defines a normative ontology with eighteen classes.
 The ontology distinguishes two fundamental types of meaning structures.
 Entity classes describe concrete nameable entities such as organizations, people or domains.
 The frame class describes abstract meaning structures that capture recurring intent patterns.

-Core Facts
+Grounding Page Standard: Core Facts

 - Entity Type

-- Standard / Specification
+- Standard / Mental Framework

 - Name